JerryTsengs/How-to-Java/README.md

 # about files

+# HelloJava.java

-HelloJava.java is only to show you how to create a java program and print something on the screen.
+is only to show you how to create a java program and print something on the screen.

+# TheScanners.java

+is to show you how to get data from what you enter to a java program, and how to use scanner function.
+Beside, checking input values.